 For most people, no. This is because your neighbours’ boundaries will also have followed the movement of the land.

-Conflict in this case refers to a difference between a boundary’s location as determined by survey done in line with the Act and a survey that wasn’t.
+Conflict in this case refers to a difference between a boundary’s location as determined by survey done in line with the ‘boundaries moved’ principle of the Act and a survey that wasn’t.

 Will there be a conflict with my neighbours’ surveyed boundary?

-There is a possibility of conflict if either you or your neighbours had a property survey done since the earthquakes that was not in line with the Act.
+There is a possibility of conflict if either you or your neighbours had a property survey done since the earthquakes that was not in line with the ‘boundaries moved’ principle of the Act.

 How do I identify if there is conflict with my neighbours’ boundary?